 A Leader in Mental Health

 In January 2015, the founder and CEO of Segue, Judith Zarend, retired, and sadly shortly thereafter passed away.
 Segue is her legacy.
 Judi was instrumental in providing successful treatment services to many lives in Jackson and Hillsdale Counties, and employing many wonderful and passionate employees throughout the 30 years of doing business.

 In January 2015, former Chief Operating Officer, Diane Reynolds was designated as the CEO of Segue by the Board of Directors.
 This appointment resulted in a smooth transition in leadership and business functions for this agency.
 Mike Thompson, Clinical Director, was then promoted to the position of Chief Operating Officer.
-Both Diane and Mike vow to carry on in Judi’s legacy, and to lead Segue to be the best mental health agency in Jackson and Hillsdale counties.
+Both Diane and Mike are dedicated to lead Segue to be the best mental health agency in Jackson and Hillsdale counties.

 In December 2016, upon learning that another agency was closing their Outpatient Therapy program in Hillsdale, Segue acquired the program, and was determined to keep the doors open of such an important service for Hillsdale County adults and children.
 Currently with 4 therapist, Segue OPT Hillsdale is working on serving more insurance panels, including the VA in the future.
 In 2017, Segue added therapy to its Jackson office for adults.

 Also this same year, LifeWays Community Mental Health asked Mike Thompson, COO to provide nursing home OBRA (Omnibus Budget Reconciliation Act) screenings and recommendations for the network.
 This is a Federal regulation that mandates that all individuals who are entering a Medicaid/Medicare funded nursing facilities must receive a comprehensive mental health assessment if they are identified as a person having a serious mental illness or intellectual disability.